primary-user/CodeClaimer/README.md

 ## Server Data Separation

-CodeClaimer now stores `guild_id`, `channel_id`, and `sharer_id` with every shared code.
+CodeClaimer stores `guild_id`, `channel_id`, and `sharer_id` with every shared code.

-This means the database is prepared for future per-server tools like:
+The claim system still uses `message_id` as the primary lookup because Discord message IDs are globally unique.
+The added metadata prepares the bot for future server-specific tools like:

 - `/listcodes`
 - `/cleanup`